UAMC honors the Italian B-Movie Director Enzo G. Castellari and the ultimate action worthy Light Blast!

 Hywel Price-Evans is currently seeking the Vice President role within OCP’s Security Concepts Division after the position recently become vacant.
 He is passionate about the future of urban pacification and discovering obscure action movies from the home video era.

 What are your thoughts on Light Blast?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!